shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 ## Battle

 When a player spends their turn to resolve the battle, all players total up their creatures’ combined power.
-The player with the highest total power wins the battle, and claims the landmark.
+The player with the highest combined power total wins the battle, and claims the landmark.
 If there are no landmarks left, the player who claimed the most landmarks wins the game.
 If there is a tie, the tied player who most recently claimed a landmark wins.

 ## Rest